college-days/simple-server/README.md

-a toy web server write in ruby just to learn some concept about concurrent for fun :)
+a toy web server written in ruby just to learn some concepts about concurrency for fun :)